Italo Rota: Teaching activity

-Italo Rota was Professor of Design at the École d’Architecture UP8 Paris-Belleville (1987–1990), the Faculty of Architecture of Ferrara (1998–2000) and the IED of Milan (1996–1998).
-He gave seminars in various faculties and schools of architecture, such as the Columbia University, Politecnico di Milano, Lausanne Faculty of Architecture and Geneva Faculty of Architecture.
-Until his death, he was Director of the Design Department at the Nuova Accademia di Belle Arti in Milan and gave a workshop at IUAV on a project entitled Memory Garden.
+Italo Rota was professor of design at the École d’Architecture UP8 Paris-Belleville (1987–1990), the Faculty of Architecture of Ferrara (1998–2000), and the IED in Milan (1996–1998).
+He gave seminars at several architecture schools and universities, including Columbia University, Politecnico di Milano, and the faculties of architecture in Lausanne and Geneva.
+He was director of the Design Department at the Nuova Accademia di Belle Arti (NABA) in Milan from 2010.
+NABA also described him as a Scientific Advisor.
+He led a workshop at the Università IUAV di Venezia on a project titled "Memory Garden".